xkunwu/depth-hand/code/camera/README.md

 <span style="display:block;text-align:center">![Test sequence.](/eval/test_seq.gif)</span>

-Note: this is a two-week quick patch following the [hand pose estimation project](https://github.com/xkunwu/depth-hand) located in the main repo.
+**Note**: this is a two-week quick patch following the [hand pose estimation project](https://github.com/xkunwu/depth-hand) located in the main repo.
 The purpose is to make live capture and hand tracking possible, but currently no plan to make the code waterproof (might be a future research project).

 ## Hardware prerequisite
 The code was tested using SR300 and D400 series (D415/D435).
 Please follow the [official instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) to install necessary drivers.

-Note: the code was updated to use [Intel® RealSense™ SDK 2.0](https://github.com/IntelRealSense/librealsense), so the minimum supported camera model is SR300.
+**Note**: the code was updated to use [Intel® RealSense™ SDK 2.0](https://github.com/IntelRealSense/librealsense), so the minimum supported camera model is SR300.

 Also note: SR300 should work nicely after installing the drivers (hit 'realsense_viewer' to test if anything went wrong).
 But for D400 series, additional firmware update is necessary: go to the [official site](https://downloadcenter.intel.com/download/28377/Latest-Firmware-for-Intel-RealSense-D400-Product-Family?v=t) and following instructions there ('realsense_viewer' will also find any firmware issues and show you the latest update link).